techidaily/site-review-topics/source/_posts/in-2024-how-to-simulate-gps-movement-with-location-spoofer-on-apple-iphone-12-mini-drfone-by-drfone-virtual-ios.md

 ![banned netflix shows](https://images.wondershare.com/drfone/article/2024/02/how-do-you-change-your-location-on-netflix-1.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/d-COuhPT5mk?si=wLZU6jkkAdJuAn6h" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Netflix holds traditional beliefs in high regard and abides by government rules.
 If the show depicts sensitive topics that certain countries don’t openly discuss, its viewing is immediately restricted in the region.
 That’s probably the reason why a particular Netflix show is unavailable in your region.
 Is there a way to access it without traveling anywhere?
 Luckily, there is.
 Find a tutorial online on how to change your location on Netflix.
 Follow the steps accordingly until your Netflix location is modified.
 After that, the restricted show must be available now on your end.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LBCobAYzzcc?si=J3eSTQ3AdyxWAjGo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### There are some issues regarding copyright ownership